DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 If 2024 was exciting for the supermarket and grocery trade, what will 2025 have in store?

-Whole Foods Market’s Trends Council recently unveiled its top 10 anticipated food trends for 2025 in the retailer’s 10th annual Trends predictions report.
-The council is a collective of more than 50 Whole Foods Market team members ranging from foragers and buyers to culinary experts.
+Whole Foods Market’s Trends Council recently unveiled its top ten anticipated food trends for 2025, in the retailer’s tenth annual Trends predictions report.
+The council is a collective of more than 50 Whole Foods Market team members, ranging from foragers and buyers to culinary experts.

-ESM examines the top 10 food and beverage trends for 2025 predicted by Whole Foods Market’s Trends Council.
+ESM examines the top ten food and beverage trends for 2025, as predicted by Whole Foods Market’s Trends Council.

 1. International Snack Fusions

 The report predicts that snacks will be key area for disruption in 2025.
-Taking salty snacks like popcorn and adding in global flavors to create 'fusion foods' could have mass appeal with consumers.
+Taking salty snacks like popcorn and adding in global flavours to create ‘fusion foods’ could have mass appeal with consumers.

 ADVERTISEMENT

-Traditional international snacks like chamoy candy can be combined with new combinations like mango sticky rice chips or a chili crunch oil edamame and nut mix.
+Traditional international snacks like chamoy candy can be combined with new combinations, like mango sticky-rice chips or a chilli crunch oil, edamame and nut mix.
 Brands are encouraged to be creative with their packaging to promote cultural roots and nostalgic childhood food memories.

 2. Dumplings Are Cool

-Whole Foods Market has noted that dumplings have increased in popularity including frozen and shelf-stable single-serve formats, and have hit on a few trends.
-Many of these trends are authentic to a founder’s cultural roots and are ripe for fusion and unexpected mash-ups, with TikTok in particular playing a role.
+Whole Foods Market has noted that dumplings, including frozen and shelf-stable single-serve formats, have increased in popularity and hit on a few trends.
+Many of these trends are authentic to a founder’s cultural roots and are ripe for fusion and unexpected mash-ups, with TikTok, in particular, playing a role.

-The report notes that dumplings are long-standing staples in cuisines across the globe, making them a trend that everyone feels connected to.
+The report notes that dumplings are long-standing staples in cuisines across the globe, making them a trend to which everyone feels connected.

 3. Consumers Want Crunch